 No matter what, if you’ve experienced any type of trauma to the head, you must seek medical treatment immediately.
 Just because a head injury may not seem serious, does not mean you are in the clear.
 A doctor must assess your injuries to rule out any permanent damage.
-If you’ve had a head injury at work, in order to receive any type of head injury compensation, you must be able to provide medical documentation.
+Whether you’ve had a head injury at work or are experiencing headaches after a car accident, in order to receive any type of head injury compensation, you must be able to provide medical documentation.

 Can I Sue for a Head Injury at Work?

 Yes.
 Sustaining a head injury at work is common.
 They often occur as the result of someone or something falling.
 Car accidents while working also cause work-related head injuries.
 In order to receive head injury compensation, you will need to file a workers’ compensation claim.

 The most important thing to do first is seek medical attention.
 Even if it seems like you might be injury-free, brain injuries can be misleading.
 If you received any kind of blunt force directly to your head, or your head was shaken in any way, seek medical attention.
 Even if you don’t feel pain, it’s possible you have serious injuries.

 The next most important thing to remember is that you need as much documentation as possible.
 Keep every single claim form and medical record.
 We also commonly advise clients to keep a journal.
 Write down all symptoms or changes you feel.
 Keep a time log of them.
 All of this can ensure the insurance company will not be able to deny you the compensation you deserve.

 Finally, after making sure you keep exact records, you will want to find the right legal representation.
 An experienced Shreveport personal injury lawyer will know the best ways to negotiate with insurance companies and bring a case to trial if necessary.